5 Key Reasons Why Listening is Important in Language Learning

 One big reason is that speaking can be quite a nerve-racking experience.
 I find it as stressful as performing on stage.
 As new learners, we’re thinking so much about what we should say next that we don’t fully experience what the other person has said.
 We suffer from “task overload.”

 Allowing yourself to be silent lets you get the most from listening.

 However, speaking successfully in a foreign language can also be very rewarding.
 Speaking motivates us to continue learning.
 And we wouldn’t want to lose our motivation, would we?

 The answer isn’t to give up speaking altogether.
 It’s to give ourselves permission to be silent, and not beat ourselves up if we don’t say much.
 Speak when you can, but you don’t have to force it.

-We can benefit both from the motivation of speaking and the listening benefits of a silent period.
+We can benefit both from the motivation of speaking and the listening benefits of being quiet for a while.

 Would it surprise you to learn that your short-term memory is even shorter in a foreign language?

 When you think about it, it makes sense.
 How often have you forgotten what someone has just said in your target language?
 For me, at least, it happens a lot more than in my native tongue.

 Listening is a vital step in overcoming this problem.